OBDS-Training/Help/content/en/docs/linux/working/loops/index.md

 ---
-title: "Iterating over files"
+title: "Loop over items and files"
-description: "Loops can be used to iterate over lists of files and directories."
+description: "Loops can be used to iterate over lists of items, files and directories."
-lead: "Loops can be used to iterate over lists of files and directories."
+lead: "Loops can be used to iterate over lists of items, files and directories."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false